ritish133/AI-Mock-Interview/README.md

 ### Configuration

 1. Create a `.env.local` file in the root directory.
-2. Add your Clerk, Stripe, and Gemini AI API keys, and any other environment variables required for the platform.
+2. Add your Clerk, Stripe, Gemini AI, Neon database, and any other required environment variables.
 3. Update any relevant URLs or configuration in the project settings.

 ### Running the App